 Daigyoretsu Parade at Sensoji Temple: A Photographer’s Guide

-The Daigyoretsu parade is the opener for the famous Sanja Festival.
-It’s an event that brings three million visitors to Tokyo’s Asakusa district.
-It’s three days of endless incredible energy.
+The Daigyoretsu is the opener for the famous Sanja Festival.
+It’s an event that brings three million visitors to Tokyo’s Asakusa district for three days of endless, incredible energy.
+This guide focuses on the spectacular opening parade, which is a photographer’s dream.
 You need to see this one.
 Things don’t get much bigger than this.

 This parade is a photographer’s dream.
 It offers an opportunity to capture Japanese culture amidst Asakusa’s lively streets.
 If it’s your first time at this event, this guide will help you make the most of this incredible event.